ankits1089/FineTune-LLM/README.md

 **Base model response**: "The answer is that the larget lake is a lake.
 It"

 Q: "How does defensiveness block productive conversation?"
-Finetuned model response: "It creates a sense of empathy and empathy that can be shared with others.
+**Finetuned model response**: "It creates a sense of empathy and empathy that can be shared with others.
 Does defensiveness block communication"
-Base model response: "I think you're right.
+**Base model response**: "I think you're right.
 I think you're right.
 I"